26 Jun 2017

-Parenting is a juggling act at times, but 32 year-old Shannon Fraser said a Certificate IV in Personal Training has given her the platform and the flexibility to pursue her passion.
+Parenting is a juggling act at times, but 32-year-old Shannon Fraser said a Certificate IV in Fitness has given her the platform and the flexibility to pursue her passion.
 Now she’s carving out a career in fitness whilst completing a diploma in nutrition to achieve her ultimate pursuit.

 We spent five minutes chatting to the Brisbane-based mum of Harlie-Rose.